 Certifications: National Academy of Sports Medicine (NASM) Certified Personal Trainer, Human Kinetics Facilitative Stretching.

 Certified Specialities: I have worked with people of all ages, but have specialized more in the elderly population.
 In addition to having a focus on mobility and weight loss.

 Experience: Graduated with a Bachelor of Science in Kinesiology.

-Certified Personal Trainer for two years.
+Certified Personal Trainer for five years.
 Worked as a physical therapist technician alongside three physical therapists.